rokhimin/ygoprodeck/README.md

 or look [examples](https://github.com/rokhimin/ygoprodeck/blob/master/examples)

 #### Noted
-Rate Limiting on the API is enabled.
+Rate Limiting on the API is enabled from YGOPRODECK.
 The rate limit is 20 requests per 1 second

 #### Response Information